|Date:||Fri 8th Oct 2021 - Sat 9th Oct 2021|

 Equine practitioners working with sports horses are under considerable pressure to keep the horses under their care competing at the highest level at all times.
 Furthermore, evaluating poorly performing competition horses can be a daunting task because the clinical signs caused by different conditions may be very similar, leaving vets wondering where to start their investigation.

-In the afternoons, 7 hours of practical sessions will allow attendees to further their practical skills on live horses in small groups (2-4 vets per ultrasound).
+On the second day, 7 hours of practical sessions will allow attendees to further their practical skills on live horses in small groups (2-4 vets per ultrasound).
 Each attendee will rotate through the following practical sessions supervised by the specialists:

-The course fee includes lunches, coffee/tea breaks, a wine & cheese reception, extensive electronic course notes and a certificate of attendance.
-Attendees can choose to only attend the lectures (= Lectures Only) on this course or can register for the entire course (= Lectures & Practical Sessions).
+The course fee includes coffee/tea breaks, a wine & cheese reception, lunch at a restaurant and a certificate of attendance.
+To participate in the On-Location Case-Discussions & Practical Sessions, attendees are required to have first taken part in the Lecture Series (purchased as an ‘Extra’ when registering for the On-Location Case-Discussions & Practical Sessions).
 Early course registration is recommended as there are only a limited number of places available due to the highly practical nature of this course.